Devipriya123456/Heart-Disease-Prediction/README.md

-This python model performs data analysis and heart disease prediction using a dataset (`heart.csv`).
-It begins with exploratory data analysis (EDA) using visualizations to show the relationship between heart disease and factors like chest pain type, gender, age, and more.
-It then preprocesses the data using label encoding to convert categorical variables into numerical values.
-The data is split into training and test sets, and a Naive Bayes classifier is trained to predict heart disease presence.
-The model's accuracy is evaluated, and a test prediction is made using sample input.
-Overall, the script combines EDA and machine learning to understand and predict heart disease from patient data.
+# ❤️ Heart Disease Prediction

+## 📖 About the Project
+This project aims to predict the presence of heart disease using patient medical data.
+It includes data preprocessing, exploratory data analysis (EDA), visualization, and implementation of a machine learning classification model.

+The objective is to analyze health parameters and build a predictive model that can classify whether a patient is likely to have heart disease.

+---

+## 📊 Exploratory Data Analysis
+- Analyzed distribution of heart disease cases
+- Compared heart disease frequency across chest pain types
+- Studied gender-based differences
+- Examined Resting ECG and Exercise-Induced Angina impact
+- Visualized age distribution based on heart disease

+---

+## 🤖 Machine Learning Approach
+- Encoded categorical variables using Label Encoding
+- Split dataset into training and testing sets (80:20)
+- Implemented Gaussian Naive Bayes classifier
+- Evaluated model performance using accuracy score
+- Built a prediction system for new patient inputs

+---

+## 🛠️ Tech Stack
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+---

+## 🚀 How to Run
+1. Install required libraries: